DarynG4/baked-potatoes/recipe.md

 5. Rub the potato with cooking oil.
 6. Sprinkle salt generously over the potato.
 7. Bake the potato for 45-60 minutes.
+8. Optional: When done, top with butter, mozzarella cheese, and sour cream!